Clinton School of Public Service

-The Clinton School of Public Service is a branch of the University of Arkansas system and is the newest of the presidential schools.
+The University of Arkansas Clinton School of Public Service is a branch of the University of Arkansas system and is the newest of the presidential schools.
 It is located on the grounds of the Clinton Presidential Center in Little Rock.
 The school is housed in the Choctaw Route Station, a former Chicago, Rock Island and Pacific Railroad station built in 1899.

 Former Senator and Governor David Pryor was named as the school's first dean.
 He stepped down from his position as dean in February 2006 but retained the title and active position of Founding Dean.
 Skip Rutherford was appointed to succeed David Pryor and was named dean on April 12, 2006, and served until June 30, 2021.
 University of Arkansas System President Dr. Donald R. Bobbitt announced his recommendation of Dr. Victoria M. DeFrancesco Soto as the school's next dean on September 7, 2021.

 Master of Public Service Program

 The Clinton School is a graduate school offering its students a Master of Public Service degree.
 The program is described as a "two-year graduate program with a 'real world' curriculum."
 The mission of the school is "to educate and prepare individuals for public service, incorporating a strategic vision, an authentic voice, and a commitment to the common good."
 The program is unique within the presidential schools for its emphasis on practical courses, which include a practicum, summer internship, and capstone project.
 The school is further unique for its emphasis on leadership for social change, preparing students to become leaders in the public, private, and non-profit sectors, as well as its emphasis on creating bridges among those sectors.
 The Clinton School emphasizes equity, as opposed to emphasizing efficiency in public administration schools and effectiveness in public policy schools.